dynamo214/dynamo214.github.io/README.md

-# Codechef-Contests-detail-fetcher
+# Codechef contest details fetcher
-You want to know what  are the present contest being held on Codechef or past ones or future contests on Codechef then this python script will let you do that.
+Python(Selenium Library) script to fetch details of upcoming, past, and present contests from Codechef